Dynamics underlying learning in complex environments

 Project Goals

 DULCE aims to fill this gap by establishing a unified framework to understand learning in complex environments.
-The core hypothesis of DULCE is that in naturalistic conditions, learning engages multiple co-occurring learning processes that are distributed across the brain, which work together to reshape neural dynamics to perform new tasks.
+The core hypothesis of DULCE is that in naturalistic conditions, learning engages multiple co-occurring learning processes that are distributed across the brain, and which work together to reshape neural dynamics to perform new tasks.

 Research Objectives